snowplow-archive/snowplow.github.com/_posts/2014-xx-xx-snowplow-0.9.12-released-with-beta-elasticsearch-support.md

 }
 ```

-The same goes for the "stream" section of the Scala Stream Collector configuration HOCON.
+The same goes for the "stream" section of the Scala Stream Collector's HOCON configuration file.

 <h2><a name="character-limit">7.
 HTTP request character limit override</a></h2>

-Community member Yuval Herziger (@yuvalherziger on GitHub) noticed that version 0.1.0 of the Scala Stream Collector only accepted requests of up to 2048 characters.
+Community member Yuval Herziger ([@yuvalherziger] [yuvalherziger]) noticed that version 0.1.0 of the Scala Stream Collector only accepted requests of up to 2048 characters.
 He discovered how to override this restriction by configuring [spray-can][spray-can] (the HTTP server which the collector uses) and his fix has been incorporated into the default configuration files.
 Thanks Yuval!

 <h2><a name="logging">8.
 Logging</a></h2>